sreekanth87/TidyDataSetProject/codebook.md

+Values of Varible -- Activity consist of data from “Y_train.txt” and “Y_test.txt” Values of Varible -- Subject consist of data from “subject_train.txt” and "subject_test.txt" Values of Varibles -- Features consist of data from “X_train.txt” and “X_test.txt” Names of Varibles -- Features come from “features.txt” Labels of Varibles -- Activity come from “activity_labels.txt”

 mean(): Mean value
 std(): Standard deviation

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.